OCA/web/web_readonly_bypass/README.rst

 Behavior: add readonly fields changed by `on_change` methods to the values passed to write or create.
-If `readonly_by_pass` is in the context and True then by pass readonly fields and save its change.
+If `readonly_by_pass` is in the context and True then it will by pass readonly fields and save its data provide by onchange method.

 Installation
 ============